 Higher Level students also cover a "Regional Option", focusing on 'Aspects of US foreign policy'.
-The American Civil War causes, processes and events is also studied.
 In addition, both standard and higher level history students will conduct an individual historical investigation at the end of IB year one on any subject in world history of their own choosing.
-Where possible, this material will be linked to the UNESCO Memory of the World Register
+Where possible, this material will be linked to the UNESCO Memory of the World Register.